Harshit2807161/Tabular-and-Deep-Gittins-index-online-learning-/README.md

     - The `jobsize_sampling_constHR.py` script is used to populate `jobsizes_constHR.csv`.
     - Files without the `_jobs` suffix handle dynamic job size sampling for each algorithm during the simulation.
 - **Figure 3 B and C (Potentially Non-Constant Arrival Rate):**
     - Similar to Figure 3A, the files in `Fig 3 B,C (Mono HR)` are used to generate the results.
-Files with `_jobs` suffix (if present) likely use pre-sampled job sizes, while others handle dynamic sampling.
+Files with `_jobs` suffix use pre-sampled job sizes, while others handle dynamic sampling.

 Run the relevant `.ipynb` notebooks or `.py` scripts in these directories to reproduce the results for Figure 3.